moinulmoin/boilerplate-for-react-projects/README.md

 or

-You can use my modified boilerplate which I just slightly modified to get rid of errors.
+You can use my modified boilerplate

-## What I did

--   ✨Magic ✨

 ## Requirements

-- VSCode &
+-   Visual Studio Code Editor &
 -   Its two extensions : `EsLint` , `Prettier`

-## Till now, I haven't go any bug then just do the following method:
+## Just follow all steps:

 -   Just keep a empty directory
-- Download the whole repo
+-   Clone/Download this repo
 -   Copy and paste the files in your directory
-- Run the command:
-`npm install` if you use npm or `yarn` if you use yarn
+-   I have use yarn in this repo. so you have to use yarn for this. so if you don't have yarn installed, install it by using this command: `npm i -g yarn`
+-   then use this command: `yarn update` to make your dependency packages version updated
+-   Now run command `yarn` or `yarn install` to install all dependency
+-   Now use this command: `yarn lint` to setup linting and formatting
-- Now check it by `npm start` or `yarn start`
+-   Now use this command: `yarn start` & you are ready to go
-- I hope it is working now!

 ### If it's working and worthy, please give a star💫 on this repo